 - Model performance metrics have baseline monitoring and alert thresholds

-- Emergency response procedure (SOP) established for key leaks
+- Emergency response SOP (Standard Operating Procedure) in place for key leaks